cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/logs/README.md

     $> bash get-logs.sh -help

         Usage:
-            -n Namespace: The name of the kubernetes namespace/project where CBCD/SDA is deployed -c (Optional) Component: The name of component to fetch logs. defaults to all all, flow-server, flow-web, flow-devopsinsight, flow-bound-agent, flow-agent
+            -n Namespace: The name of the Kubernetes namespace/project where CD/RO or Software Delivery Automation is deployed
+            -c (Optional) Component: The name of component to fetch logs. defaults to all all, flow-server, flow-web, flow-devopsinsight, flow-bound-agent, flow-agent
             -o (Optional)Output path to copy logs. default is /tmp.